chasblu/my-favorite-games-api/README.md

-# my-favorite-games-api
+# My Favorite Games API

 ### App Summary:
-The my-favorite-games-api is the backend to the fullstack My Favorite Games application.
+The My Favorite Games API is the backend to the fullstack My Favorite Games application.
 It is a database that allows authorized uses to add games and reviews and give users permissions based on wherther they are logged in.
 The API has 3 models: users, games, and reviews.